 Family fun factor: Medium.
 The beaches will be a big hit, but trawling around the markets or admiring ancient architecture may not be so well-received by the younger family members.

 Catalunya is world-renowned for its Cava (basically the Spanish equivalent of Champagne) and rightly so.
-Not only is it among the best sparkling wine on the planet, but the area around Tarragona produces more than ninety per cent of the total output.
+Not only is it among the best sparkling wine on the planet, but the area around Tarragona produces more than ninety percent of the total output.
 There are a number of Cava producers in the area (some small; these are the ones that let you pull up to the cellar door for sampling, chit-chat and purchase, and some large).
-Almost all of the large producers offer tours, but as most of them have modernised, the tours can be pretty boring: large steel vats, noisy environments and monotonous viewing.
+Almost all of the large producers offer tours, but as most of them have modernized, the tours can be pretty boring: large steel vats, noisy environments, and monotonous viewing.
 The exceptions to this are Freixenet and Cordoniu.
-Both of these Cava houses retain the original caves that Cava was processed, bottled and stored in.
+Both of these Cava houses retain the original caves that Cava was processed, bottled, and stored in.
 Caves are used because of the constant cool temperature and a guided tour is a fascinating exercise.
 Of the two houses, Cordoniu is the best value.
 The tour lasts for an hour and a half (cost is €6 per adult and €4 for children) and the value for kids is pretty high as there is a small train that takes you on a whirlwind tour of the 30 km of caves.
 Samples of the Brut and Rose are included at the end of the tour.

 Family fun factor: Medium

 Tarragona is an ancient city.
-It was first settled by the Iberians, then the Carthaginians and eventually the Romans.
+It was first settled by the Iberians, then the Carthaginians, and eventually the Romans.
 It is a hugely important port town in Catalunya but is still enough off the beaten track that you will be able to appreciate it without being stomped by hordes of other holidaymakers.
-Tarragona has some of the best food around – even the ubiquitous ´Menu Del Dia´ (a two or three course menu that every bar and cafe offers for less than €10) is much more inspired than the usual limp fare.
+Tarragona has some of the best food around – even the ubiquitous ´Menu Del Dia´ (a two or three-course menu that every bar and cafe offers for less than €10) is much more inspired than the usual limp fare.
 Beaches, architecture, ruins (the amphitheatre is a must-see) and the local fiestas (including the yearly International Fireworks Display Competition held in the first week of July) makes Tarragona a mixed bag of fun for a day excursion (or an overnight).
 Because Tarragona is not a tourist hot-spot, it is pretty hard to find mid-priced accommodation.
 Head to Salou (about 15 minutes drive away) for more choices.